qualityshepherd/brine/posts/of_yarn_and_bone.md

 - Climbing: *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and on the edge
 - *Rolls: 2d6 → 3, 1* you fail and leave yourself in a bad spot
 - No Relevant `Name`: nobody needs training to slice a throat... but the fictional positioning required likely negates the need to roll the *1d6*

+`Blaze of Glory`: a final, desperate act.
+Like `Devil’s Bargain`, you get what you want, but your character dies achieving it.

 #### Injuries